AswinArsha/MEAN-Movie-Website/README.md

 - Angular - Frontend framework
 - Node.js - Server runtime

-## Authors

-- Your Name

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-Replace `"https://github.com/your-username/mean-movie-website.git"` with the actual URL of your GitHub repository.
+Replace `"https://github.com/AswinArsha/MEAN-Movie-Website.git"` with the actual URL of your GitHub repository.

 Feel free to customize the sections based on your project details.
 If you have additional information or specific instructions, include them in the appropriate sections.